-Have you ever heard of these classic French peas or petits pois à la Française before?
+Have you ever heard of this classic French peas recipe or petits pois à la Française before?
 It is a savory vegetable side dish of braised butter lettuce, green peas and spring onions…

 Braised butter lettuce?

 How in the world did you come up with that?

 Well I didn’t invent that.
 It is actually my sweet husband who introduced me to these classic braised French peas with butter lettuce and spring onions a couple of years ago.
 And I have been a huge fan of this dish ever since the first time that he prepared it for me!

 We call it ‘petits pois à la Française’ or French peas in French.
 And in Flemish ‘Franse erwtjes’.
 I am pretty sure that it is also by far my most favorite green pea recipe!

 You would be surprised to know how many people actually don’t like them.
 I love their sweet flavor and soft texture.
 And the way they pop in your mouth when you bite in them.